Gender Reassignment Surgery

 Updating your documents

-As of July 2013, anyone in Australia has the right to update their gender listing with any government agency, so you’ll definitely want to do that at some point along your journey.
-All you need to do is providing one of the following specifying your preferred gender:
+As of July 2013, anyone in Australia has the right to update their gender with any government agency.
+You can do so by submitting one of the following:

 - A statement from a registered medical practitioner or a registered psychologist